flux-framework/rfc/spec_20.rst

   .. data:: starttime

-    The value of the :data:`starttime` key, if present, SHALL encode the start time at which the resource set is valid.
-The value SHALL be the number of seconds elapsed since the Unix Epoch (1970-01-01 00:00:00 UTC) with optional microsecond precision.
+    (*number*, OPTIONAL) The start time at which the resource set is valid.

+    A value of `0.` SHALL be interpreted as "unset".

+    The value SHALL be expressed as the number of seconds elapsed since the Unix Epoch (1970-01-01 00:00:00 UTC) with optional microsecond precision.

     If :data:`starttime` is unset, then the resource set has no specified start time and is valid beginning at any time up to :data:`expiration`.

   .. data:: expiration

+    (*number*, OPTIONAL) The end or expiration time of the resource set, after which it becomes invalid.

+    A value of `0.` SHALL be interpreted as "unset".

-    The value of the :data:`expiration` key, if present, SHALL encode the end or expiration time of the resource set in seconds since the Unix Epoch, with optional microsecond precision.
+    The value SHALL be expressed as the number of seconds elapsed since the Unix Epoch (1970-01-01 00:00:00 UTC) with optional microsecond precision.

     If :data:`starttime` is also set, :data:`expiration` MUST be greater than :data:`starttime`.

-If :data:`expiration` is unset, the resource set has no specified end time and is valid beginning at :data:`starttime` without expiration.
+    If :data:`expiration` is unset, the resource set has no specified end time.

 .. data:: scheduling

-  The :data:`scheduling` key MAY contain scheduler-specific resource data.
-It SHALL NOT be interpreted other Flux components.
+  (*dictionary*, OPTIONAL) Scheduler-specific resource data which SHOULD NOT be interpreted other Flux components.
 When used, it SHALL ride along on the resource acquisition protocol (RFC 28) and resource allocation protocol (RFC 27) so that it may be included in static configuration, allocated to jobs, and passed down a Flux instance hierarchy.

+  Linkage to specific resources in :data:`R_lite` SHOULD use hostnames rather than execution targets since the scheduler-agnostic re-ranking of *R* that occurs when a new Flux instance is started cannot do the same for the opaque :data:`scheduling` key.

 .. data:: attributes